 After a more than 13-year wait, Kingdom Hearts 3 finally arrived.
 The Disney-infused action RPG sticks to its PS2 roots while moving the action forward in smart and engaging ways.
 The seven Disney worlds Sora, Donald, and Goofy visit on their adventure are much more accommodating and fully realized than in previous entries, allowing the Disney magic to fully enwrap the experience.

 While each of the Disney storylines will warm your heart, the combat is the reason why the game doesn’t tire after dozens of hours.
 Armed with a bevy of Keyblades with a transformation or two each, taking out hordes of Heartless has never been this varied.
 Sora can even summon Disney theme park rides such as spinning teacups to eliminate foes both large and small in a hurry.
-Yes, Kingdom Hearts 3 has a bonkers story that’s hard to follow, but it’s a thoroughly amusing farewell to a story arc that began 17 years ago.
+Yes, Kingdom Hearts 3 has a bonkers story that’s hard to follow, but it’s a thoroughly perfect ending to a story arc that began on the PS2.

 Read our full Kingdom Hearts III review